azimIbragimov/Fingerprint-Pore-Detection-A-Survey/README.md

 The L3 Synthetic Fingerprint (L3-SF) dataset is a **public** database of L3 synthetic fingerprint images for fingerprint recognition.
 This dataset contains fingerprint pore annotations for 740 images.

-To install the PolyU dataset, place a folder with the dataset inside of this repository.
+To install the <ins>PolyU dataset</ins>, place a folder with the dataset inside of this repository.
 Then follow run the following command:

 ```
 chmod +x scripts/initializePolyU.sh
 ./scripts/initializePolyU.sh pathToDataset
 ```

-To install the L3-SF dataset, place a folder with the dataset inside of this repository.
+To install the <ins>L3-SF dataset</ins>, place a folder with the dataset inside of this repository.
 Then follow run the following command:

 ```
 chmod +x scripts/initializeL3SF.sh